vinihiga/mybank/README.md

 # MyBank - Backend
 **A self-study project to learn Go Lang, Microservices Architecture and Relational Databases.**

-The idea of the project is to create 2 simple services based on **zanfranceschi/rinha-de-backend-2024-q1** where we must get the statement of certain bank user and also to allow simple transactions based on a brazilian banking system where the user can have "credits" (in portuguese "limite de saldo").

-I didn't want to participate in the competition "rinha-de-backend" because my idea is to learn how to develop backend systems and my main focus is to develop front-end mobile Apps for Apple ecosystem.
-Perhaps in the future I can participate.
-Who knows. 😁
+This project aims to develop two basic backend services based on the "Rinha de Backend 2024 Q1" challenge (https://github.com/zanfranceschi/rinha-de-backend-2024-q1/issues), focusing on:

+* Retrieving bank statements: Fetching account statements for specific users.

+* Simple transactions: Enabling basic transactions within a Brazilian banking system context, taking into account "limite de saldo" (credit limit).

+While the "Rinha de Backend" competition itself wasn't my intended participation due to my focus on building front-end mobile apps for the Apple ecosystem, this project serves as a learning experience for backend development.
+Future participation in such competitions may be considered.

-## The Architectural Design
+## Architectural Design

-We are using Nginx as a proxy that will also work as load balancer.
-Then we have 2 microservices where are going to handle 2 endpoints:

-*- [POST] /clientes/{id}/transacoes*

-*- [GET] /clientes/{id}/extrato*

-Where the first one is to handle the actions the user can do like "withdraw" or "deposit" and the second one to get the full "statement".

-In the future we are going to have a simple relation database but it's still in WIP.
+### Components:

+* Nginx: Acts as both a reverse proxy and load balancer, distributing incoming requests across microservices.

+* 2 instances of microservices.
+Each one having both:
+    * Transactions Service: Handles user actions like "withdraw" and "deposit" via the [/clientes/{id}/transacoes]() (POST) endpoint.
+    * Statements Service: Retrieves full user statements via the [/clientes/{id}/extrato]() (GET) endpoint.

+* Database: A simple relational database using PostgreSQL.
+See "sql" folder for the scripts.

 ## Code Complexity